achugh95/Blog/README.md

 This is a simple blogging application created using Python/Django.

-Please refer the requirements.txt file and run: pip install -r requirements.txt
+Please run the following command to install the required dependencies:
+`pip install -r requirements.txt`